Schobbish/9oclock/README.md

 You can hide the cursor behind clocks.

 ### Stopwatch
 Creates a stopwatch.
 To start or pause the stopwatch, simply click on it.
 (Starts/pauses on mouse up.)
 You may specify the time to start the stopwatch at in the form `[d.]h:m[:s]`.
 Partial seconds are allowed.
-The stopwatch print its time in the form `[h:]mm:ss.cc`.
+The stopwatch prints its time in the form `[h:]mm:ss.cc`.
 The hover text shows when the stopwatch was started.

+### Timer
+Creates a timer.
+You must follow this command with a length as a duration in the form `[d.]h:m[:s]`.
+Partial seconds are allowed.
+To start or pause the timer, simply click on it.
+(Starts/pauses on mouse up.)
+The timer prints its time in the form `[[h:]mm:]ss[.cc]`, with hundredths appearing once the time is below one minute.

 ## License
 This whole repository is licensed under the MIT License.
 What content exists on the website itself is licensed under a Creative Commons Attribution 4.0 International License.